Lime Bast Days

 Available Dates: Saturday 9 and Sunday 10 May 2026 10-4 (same programme on each day)

 10 places maximum per day.
-Cost per person £150 to include all materials and refreshments.
+Cost per person £160 to include all materials and refreshments.
+A small number of concessionary tickets are available for each day, please contact us for details

-Book through this link here.
+Book here.
+Saturday 9 May 2026 or Sunday 10 May 2026.
 Full joining details will be provided a little closer to the date.

 Refunds and contingency details: Full refund if cancelled within 14 days of course or if course tutors cancel due to extreme weather.
-Half refund if 13-7 days beforehand,.
-Refunds subject to a £5 cancellation fee towards bank charges unless instigated by tutors.
-None if less than 7 days.
+Half refund if 13-7 days beforehand.
+Refunds are subject to a £5 cancellation fee towards bank charges unless instigated by tutors.
+No refunds if less than 7 days before course date.